 “Service is the rent we pay for being.
 It is the very purpose of life, and not something you do in your spare time.” – Marian Wright Edelman

-HERE’S HOW WE DO IT:
+HERE’S HOW WE DO IT

-Many exotic repair methods exist for window well repairs, installations and remediation, but none of these repairs have stood the test of time.
+Many exotic repair methods exist relating to window wells, installations and remediation, but none of these repairs have stood the test of time.
 The notion of ‘covering’ the window well opening with plastic covers or drilling holes from the interior to ‘drain’ the window well itself is just disastrous.
 Below-grade window openings and/or venting are naturally susceptible to water infiltration and damage by mother nature.
 The concept is to prevent the water from reaching the concrete foundation wall in the first place.
 A vertical drain within the window well will direct the water below grade to the weeping tile before reaching the foundation wall.

-THE VERTICAL DRAIN:
+THE VERTICAL DRAIN

 - Filling the drain with gravel.